victordomingos/Count-files/README.md

 Search recursively for any files that have a `.py` extension, in a given directory, and display a 500 characters preview for each one:

 `countfiles.py -fe py -p -ps 500 ~/Documents`
-`countfiles.py --file-extension py -preview --preview-size 500 ~/Documents`
+`countfiles.py --file-extension py --preview --preview-size 500 ~/Documents`

 ## Dependencies: